Andrews2024/language-design-project/README.md

 2) List out necessary parsers (to be put together)
 3) Create those parsers and put them together
 4) Start testing the parser on example code files
+5) Organize and comment code (make a system for this too)